-The layout itself rested on small pieces of 1/4 round which were located inside the corners of the frame corners.
+The layout itself rested on small pieces of 1/4 round which were located inside the corners of the plywood frame corners.
 The glass top would be placed onto a frame that was fitted to the top of each corner.

 There were a number of other issues with the execution of the design.
-Most notable was that the wood frame was made op largely of AB-grade plywood, so the edges of the plywood were raw and unfinished.
+Most notable was that the wood frame was made of largely of AB-grade plywood, so the edges of the plywood were raw and unfinished.
 Likewise, the glass top frame would prove to be a problem, since it severely limited access to the railroad.
 I had planned to mount the glass-top frame with threaded metal inserts; screws would run through the wood glass frame into these inserts.

 Ultimately, this design reached a dead-end, largely because of problems with access to the tracks.
 There also was no provision for locating the transformers and controls.
 I kept this layout table around for several years, trying to work through the design issues.
 Ultimately, moving to smaller quarters led to scrapping this idea.
 I recovered the expensive Z-Scale track and the woodwork went to the curb.